-Given the transformational nature of the transaction with Grupo Modelo, and to facilitate the understanding of AB InBev's underlying performance, AB InBev has updated its 2012 segment reporting for purposes of our results announcement and internal review by senior management.
+Given the transformational nature of the transaction with Grupo Modelo, and to facilitate the understanding of Ab inBev's underlying performance, AB inBev has updated its 2012 segment reporting for purposes of our results announcement and internal review by senior management.
 This presentation (referred to as the "2012 Reference Base") includes, for comparative purposes, the results of Grupo Modelo as if the combination had taken place on 4 June 2012.
 Following the combination, the Grupo Modelo operations are reported according to their geographical presence in the following segments: the Mexico beer and packaging businesses are reported in the new Zone Mexico, the Spanish business is reported in the Zone Western Europe and the Export business is reported in the Global Export and Holding Companies segment.
+The 2013 Reference Base includes 12 months of Grupo Modelo operations to facilitate the understanding of AB InBev's underlying business.
+The 2013 reference base further reflects the combination of Western Europe

-3. The 2013 Reference Base includes 12 months of Grupo Modelo operations to facilitate the understanding of AB InBev's underlying business.
+The 2013 Reference Base includes 12 months of Grupo Modelo operations to facilitate the understanding of AB InBev's underlying business.
 The 2013 reference base further reflects the combination of Western Europe and Central & Eastern Europe into a single Europe Zone, and a number of intra-Zone management reporting changes which took effect on 1 January 2014.
 Given the transformational nature of the combination with SABMiller, we have updated our 2015 and 2016 segment reporting for purposes of results announcements and internal review by senior management.
+This

-This presentation (referred to as the \2015 Reference Base") includes, for comparative purposes, the results of SABMiller as if the combination had taken place at the beginning of the fourth quarter 2015.
+6. Given the transformational nature of the combination with SABMiller, we have updated our 2015 and 2016 segment reporting for purposes of results announcements and internal review by senior management.
+This presentation (referred to as the "2015 Reference Base") includes, for comparative purposes, the results of SABMiller as if the combination had taken place at the beginning of the fourth quarter 2015.
 For external reporting purposes, AB InBev will continue to present its results under the existing six regions.
 However, with effect from the fourth quarter of 2016, these regions will also include the former SABMiller geographies.
-Colombia, Peru, Ecuador, Honduras and El Salvador will be reported together with Mexico as Latin America West, Panama will be reported within Latin America North, Africa will be reported together with Europe as EMEA, and Australia, India and Vietnam will be reported within APAC
+Colombia, Peru, Ecuador, Honduras and El Salvador will be reported together with Mexico as Latin America West, Panama will be reported within Latin America North, Africa will be reported together with Mexico as EMEA, and Australia, India and Vietnam will be reported within APAC.